Developing and Encouraging Diverse Human Resources

 Training based on Customer Survey Results

 Customer surveys are conducted to assess the level of customer satisfaction.
 Results from the surveys are analyzed, and based on the results of the analysis, policies are drawn up to improve customer satisfaction.
 These policies are made known to companies involved in the survey at customer satisfaction meetings held four times a year so that the partner companies can then inform their respective shop floors.
-In fiscal 2023, customer satisfaction meetings were once again held online to help prevent the spread of Covid-19, with 21 companies taking part.
+In fiscal 2024, in-person sessions resumed in addition to online sessions, with 21 companies participating.

 Human Resources and Performance Appraisals